-Are you looking for an evidence-based way to help people with low back pain?
+Are you looking for an evidence-based way to help people with shoulder pain?

-Location: painPRO Surrey Memorial Space is limited to the first 30 registrants.
+Location: painPRO Surrey Memorial Clinic.
+Space is limited to the first 20 registrants.

 “Dr. Snell is great at Assimilating information.
 This ability has resulted in the forming of a patient-empowering, systematic and actionable approach to addressing the most common form of lower back pain.”